openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

   them, regardless of the unit status and regardless of whether the release dates have passed.

-  For more information, see :ref:`partnercoursestaff:Preview Unpublished Content`.
+  For more information, see :ref:`Preview Unpublished Content`.